 Will somebody’s email address be counted as ‘personal data’?

-That depends – if a specific person can be identified from that email address, then yes (eg. email@example.com).
-If it is a generic email address (eg. firstname.lastname@example.org) that you happen to know is usually monitored by Mrs Jones, then it is unlikely to be ‘personal data’.
+That depends – if a specific person can be identified from that email address, then yes (eg. firstname.lastname@example.org).
+If it is a generic email address (eg. email@example.com) then it is unlikely to be ‘personal data’.

 So any information that mentions somebody will be ‘personal data’?